DoPlan-dev/CLI/docs/foundation/the-guide.md

    ```

 3. **Start Workflow:**
-   - Use `/tell` with the QR Code Generator prompt above
-   - Follow the complete workflow
+   - Type `/hey` for first-time tutorial
-   - Build your MVP!
+   - Type `/do` to capture your idea
+   - Type `/plan` to generate planning documents
+   - Type `/dev` to start coding

 ---

 ## 📚 Additional Resources

-- **Project Structure:** See `test/qr-generator/test-no01/` for a complete example
+- **Project Structure:** See generated project structure for examples
-- **Full Guide:** See `docs/APP_IDEAS.md` for detailed step-by-step instructions
 - **Agent Definitions:** Check `.cursor/agents/` for all 18 agent personas
 - **Command Definitions:** See `.cursor/commands/` for command details
 - **Rules Library:** Explore `.cursor/rules/library/` for tech stack rules